-As COVID-19 continues to spread rapidly, preliminary data shows that low-income Americans are much more susceptible to catching — and dying from — the virus.
-It's a powerful reminder that social determinants of health (SDoH) are critical drivers of overall health outcomes.
+As COVID-19 continues to rapidly spread, preliminary data shows that low-income Americans are much more susceptible to catching — and dying from — the virus, which is a powerful reminder that social determinants of health (SDoH) are critical drivers of overall health outcomes.

 It also serves as an indicator of the vast disruptions we'll continue to see across healthcare and beyond.
 Healthcare and social service organizations are already mobilizing to address the deepening consequences of the virus.
 However, organizations must also take into account broader healthcare trends that may also play a role in shaping approaches to value-based care delivery.